 Managing insulin resistance and blood sugar levels, dealing with infertility, making your health a priority, and using a non-restrictive, non-diet approach were the top responses.

 Insulin Resistance and PCOS

-Angela Grassi, MS, RD, LDN, states “Personally, I find that insulin resistance is the hardest to treat because insulin is so stubborn!
-To combat this, I make changes in my lifestyle, which include balanced eating, regular exercise, stress management techniques.”
+Angela Grassi, MS, RD, LDN, states, “Personally, I find that insulin resistance is the hardest to treat because insulin is so stubborn!
+To combat this, I make changes in my lifestyle, which include balanced eating, regular exercise, and stress management techniques.”